byurudur/patika-frontend-trainings/week4/instagram-clone/README.md

 # Instagram Clone

-This is a simple frontend clone of Instagram, created using HTML and CSS.
+This is a simple frontend clone of Instagram, created using HTML5, CSS3 and Bootstrap v4.5.
 The project aims to replicate the look and feel of Instagram’s main page.

 ## Table of Contents